alijahnas/CKA-practice-exercises/application-lifecycle-management.md

 </p>
 </details>

+Questions:
-Scale the deployment to 5 replicas and check the status again.
+- Scale the deployment to 5 replicas and check the status again.
-Then change the image tag of nginx container from 1.16 to 1.17.
+- Then change the image tag of nginx container from 1.16 to 1.17.

 <details><summary>Solution</summary>
 <p>